aksaabaraham/DSAIRPFeb25/session_05.md

 ## Artificial General Intelligence
 ## History of Artificial Intelligence
 ### Perceptron
+    perceptron is single artificial neural network like human nueron. recieves input values and sum the weights after that applies activation functions to the sum Perceptrons are used in machine learning and deep learning They are used in machine-driven image recognition
 ### Backpropagation
 ### AI Winter
 ### DARPA Grand Challenge 2005